Eggerland: Warp holes

 One final trick that appears in most games are the warp holes.
 Some levels, but not all, have pre-defined locations for a monster to alternately appear if it is removed from the screen and its original starting point is covered.
 Its starting point may be covered with an Emerald or another monster.
 Also, an object need only cover a part of the original point.
-For instance, if an Emerald were only on 1/4 of the monster's original starting point, this would be sufficient enough to cover it.
+For instance, if an Emerald were only on 1/4 of the monster's original starting point, this would be sufficient to cover it.
 Lolo himself cannot cover a monster's starting point and cause it to be sent to a hole.
 For a demonstration of how a warp hole works, see the adjacent image showing a 3-step process.

 The holes go in a numbered order and the monsters go to the lowest numbered hole available.
 If there were two holes, for instance, and both the monster's starting point and the first hole were covered, the monster would go to the second hole.
 Many games had a maximum limit of 8 holes per level, though rarely ever used this many.

 One important thing to remember is that the monster's original spot needs to stay covered to send it to a hole.
 If Lolo removes a monster that was sent to a hole and its original starting point was uncovered, it would not continue going to the hole, but rather back to its original starting point.
 Though in some rooms, monsters may need to be sent back to their original starting point in order to solve the room.

 If a monster is in the process of reappearing and Lolo covers its spot while this is happening (i.e. when the outlined box indicating a monster is about to reappear is there and gets covered), the reappearing process will fail and the monster will be permanently removed from the level.
 It will not be sent to a hole.